mihajloracic/geneticsalesperson/README.md

 (60, 20)
 (160, 20)

-If you have any questions feal free to contac me, and as far as I am concerned use any of my code in any way you can!
+If you have any questions feal free to contact me, and as far as I am concerned use any of my code in any way you can!
 Cheers!